GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `get_tasks`
 - **CLI Command:** `task-master list [options]`
-- **Description:** Lists all tasks, optionally filtering by status and showing subtasks.
+- **Description:** List your tasks, optionally filtering by status and showing subtasks.
 - **Key Options:**
-  - Status filter (e.g., 'pending', 'done')
+  - `-s, --status <status>`: Show only tasks matching this status, e.g., 'pending' or 'done'.
-  - Include subtasks flag
+  - `--with-subtasks`: Include subtasks indented under their parent tasks.
-  - Custom tasks file path
-- **Usage:** Get an overview of project status, often used at the start of a work session.
+  - `-f, --file <file>`: Path to your 'tasks.json' file.

 ### Get Next Task

 - **MCP Tool:** `next_task`
 - **CLI Command:** `task-master next [options]`
-- **Description:** Shows the next available task to work on, based on status and completed dependencies.
+- **Description:** Show the next available task you can work on, based on status and completed dependencies.
 - **Key Options:**
-  - Custom tasks file path
-- **Usage:** Identify what to work on next according to the project plan and dependencies.
+  - `-f, --file <file>`: Path to your 'tasks.json' file.

 ### Get Task Details

 - **MCP Tool:** `get_task`
 - **CLI Command:** `task-master show [id] [options]`
-- **Description:** Displays detailed information for a specific task or subtask by ID.
+- **Description:** Display detailed information for a specific task or subtask by its ID.
 - **Key Options:**
-  - Task/subtask ID (e.g., '15' or '15.2')
-  - Custom tasks file path
-- **Usage:** Understand the full details, implementation notes, and test strategy for a specific task before starting work.
+  - `[id]` or `-i, --id <id>`: The ID of the task or subtask to view.
+  - `-f, --file <file>`: Path to your 'tasks.json' file.

 ## Task Creation & Modification